fredcooke/freeems-vanilla/lib/test.packets/README.txt

-Special control bytes for our protocol live in ./special.bytes/ Control sequences for the Serial Monitor live in ./serial.monitor/ Old packets that somehow fell out of date live in ./broken/
+Special control bytes for our protocol live in ./special.bytes/ Control sequences for the Serial Monitor live in ./serial.monitor/ Old packets that somehow fell out of date live in ./broken/ Deprecated packets that should still work live in ./deprecated/ Useful blocks of sample data live in ./sample.data/

 All other packets at this level of the test.packets directory should work as described by their filenames!